 Will your business model appeal to franchisees?

 Take a good look at market conditions.
-Is the demand for your product or service growing or slowing down?
-Establishing a franchise in a growing industry is far easier than in a shrinking market dominated by a few established players.
+Is the demand for your product or service growing or slowing?
+Establishing a franchise in a growing industry is far easier than in a shrinking market dominated by established players.

 Can your franchisees be as successful as you?

-Get some help?
+Need some help?